Skip to main content

 Do I need a permit?

-For removal, yes — San Mateo protects heritage oaks at 10″ DBH, all other species at 15″.
+For removal, yes — San Mateo protects heritage oaks at 10″ trunk diameter, all other species at 15″.
 The two-tier system recognizes the ecological importance of native oaks.
 Pruning your own trees generally does not require a permit unless it reduces crown by more than 25%.
 Street trees are city-maintained — contact Parks and Recreation before any work.

 How much does removal cost?